So I say, walk by the Spirit, and you will not gratify the desires of the flesh.

 Meal prep is necessary — but so is mental prep!
 Before you begin a Fast, and every morning, afternoon and evening throughout, spend quality time with God in prayer.
 Ask Him to help you stay focused and disciplined when temptations set in— and they will set in.
 You will be tempted time and time again to either give in or give up.
 Being mentally prepared will help you finish strong when the mental distractions set in.

 *During a fast, I pray every morning for the strength and discipline I will need for that day (and that day only!).
 It works.
 Take it slow, hour by hour.
 When cravings hit, pray them away!
 Might sound a bit strange but prayer definitely works.

 6) Something other than food

-As with any discipline, it is always wise to do your research and consult with a physician before beginning a fast.
-And remember, God promises to heap blessings on people who are hungry for Him (Matthew 5:6).
+As with any discipline, it is always wise to do your research and consult with a physician before beginning a Fast.
+And remember, God promises to heap blessings on people who hunger for Him (Matthew 5:6).

 0 comments on “Fasting Tips for Beginners”